justin-owen/SWE3313Project/Resumes/Pierre_Lopez_Orama_Resume.md

 _Pre-B.S. in **Computer Science** and **Software Engineering** May 2024 – Present_
-- Programming and Problem Solving II, Intro to Database Systems, and Intro to Software Engineering _**Brookwood High School**_
+- Programming and Problem Solving II, Intro to Database Systems, and Intro to Software Engineering

+_**Brookwood High School**_
-- AP CSA, Linear Algebra through Progamming
+- AP CSA and Linear Algebra through Progamming

 ## WORK EXPERIENCE